learn-co-students/js-order-of-operations-readme-wdf-000/README.md

 ## When something goes wrong

-As we learned in previous lessions, not all Ajax requests complete successfully.
+As we learned in previous lessons, not all Ajax requests complete successfully.
 Sometimes things go wrong and errors happen.
 When we add both success and error callbacks, order of operations is a little more confusing.
 In this next example, we run `console.log("Success")` only if the Ajax request completes successfully but if it fails, we only run `console.log("Fail")`.

 ```js
 console.log(1);